geopython/pygeoapi/docs/source/running-with-docker.rst

 5. **`WSGI_WORKERS`**:

-   This variable sets the number of workers used by the `gunicorn server <https://docs.gunicorn.org/en/latest/>`_, the default being 4.
+   This variable sets the number of workers used by the Gunicorn server, the default being 4.
    For performance reasons, `it is not recommended to use a high number of workers <https://docs.gunicorn.org/en/latest/design.html#how-many-workers>`_ .

    .. code-block:: bash